ikeikeikeike/django-spine/README.rst

         "your_app" #
     )

-    # set static project directory for your app.
+    # set static directory for your app.
     PIPELINE_JS = {
         'application': {
             'source_filenames': (